File Types We Accept EXPAND

 If you are using InDesign, you can easily gather all the items you need by using the Package feature.
 This feature will gather all fonts/links used in your document and copy them into a single folder.
 To use this feature, first save your document.
 Then go to File/Package.
 On the Create Package Folder screen, make sure you check the boxes that say Copy Fonts, Copy Linked Graphics, and Update Graphic Links in Package.
 Once that is done, compress the folder and send it our way!

-If you are using Illustrator, you must gather fonts/links manually.
+If you are using Illustrator CC, you can find a package feature under the file menu.
+If you are using an older version of Illustrator, you must gather fonts/links manually.
 Go to Type/Find Font to see a list of fonts you're using.
 Look at the links panel for a list of linked images.

 Setting type to outlines